AdobeDocs/experience-manager-learn.en/help/forms/some-useful-integrations/fetch-form-data-from-azure-storage.md

 * [Import the sample adaptive form](./assets/bank-account-sample-form.zip)

-* Specify the appropriate values in the Azure Portal Configuration using the OSGi configuration console
+* Specify the appropriate values in the Azure Portal Configuration using the OSGi configuration console.

 * [Preview and submit the BankAccount form](http://localhost:4502/content/dam/formsanddocuments/azureportalstorage/bankaccount/jcr:content?wcmmode=disabled)

 * Verify the data is stored in the Azure storage container of your choice.
 Copy the Blob ID.

 * [Preview the BankAccount form](http://localhost:4502/content/dam/formsanddocuments/azureportalstorage/bankaccount/jcr:content?wcmmode=disabled&guid=dba8ac0b-8be6-41f2-9929-54f627a649f6) and specify the Blob ID as a guid parameter in the URL for the form to be prepopulated with the data from Azure storage